TheBrunoRM/Skywars/README.md

 ![Sign image](https://cdn.discordapp.com/attachments/835594221456064544/876946375110189146/unknown.png)

 ## Current features
-  - Maps
+  * Maps
-  - Kits
+  * Kits
-  - Easy map setup menu
+  * Easy map setup menu
-  - Custom language file (not 100% of the messages, still working on it)
+  * Custom language file (not 100% of the messages, still working on it)
-  - Configuration options
+  * Configuration options
-  - Chest refills
+  * Chest refills
-  - 1.13+ compatible (still working on it, but it kinda works)
+  * 1.13+ compatible (still working on it, but it kinda works)
-  - Vault support (economy)
+  * Vault support (economy)

 ## To do
-  - More game events
+  * More game events
-  - More configuration options
+  * More configuration options
-  - Party options (?)
+  * Party options (?)
-  - Team games
+  * Team games
-  - Custom cases (schematic)
+  * Custom cases (schematic)
-  - Ability to buy kits (inside and outside a game)
+  * Ability to buy kits (inside and outside a game)
-  - Ability to change case (inside and outside a game)
+  * Ability to change case (inside and outside a game)
-  - Game options (time, weather, chests, etc)
+  * Game options (time, weather, chests, etc)
-  - Code optimization
+  * Code optimization
-  - Plugin API events and methods
+  * Plugin API events and methods

 ## Compatibility issues
-  * **1.13+**\
+  * **1.13+ schematic files**\
     .schem files are not supported yet.\
     The plugin works with .schematic files,\
     but it may have issues with certain block types.\
     I will try to fix as many of those issues as I can.
-    If you find this type of issue, open an issue or a pull request.
+    If you find this type of issue, please open an issue or a pull request.
     The code that handles this is on the SchematicHandler class inside the schematics package.
+  * **Actionbar messages on Bukkit**\
+    do not work because of Bukkit limitations on message sending.\
+    If you find a way to send an actionbar message on Bukkit, please open an issue or a pull request.

 Contact me in Discord: BrunoRM#7316